kehannan/JokeApp/README.md

 introduce a project dependency between your app and the new Java Library.
 If you need review, check out demo 4.01 from the course code.

-Make the button display a toast showing a joke retrieved from your Java joke telling library.
+Make the button display a toast showing a jokeText retrieved from your Java jokeText telling library.

 ### Step 2: Create an Android Library

-Create an Android Library containing an Activity that will display a joke passed to it as an intent extra.
-Wire up project dependencies so that the button can now pass the joke from the Java Library to the Android Library.
+Create an Android Library containing an Activity that will display a jokeText passed to it as an intent extra.
+Wire up project dependencies so that the button can now pass the jokeText from the Java Library to the Android Library.

 For review on how to create an Android library, check out demo 4.03.
 For a refresher on intent extras, check out;